Menu

 And that’s not a change in direction for the business, it’s something which Faye Roth, Head of Delivery & Transformation, says has been the foundation of the company all along.
 “The real success of agile in the business is that it is so close to the culture at River Island — what can we do, what can we get on with?”

 And what they have been getting on with is creating a single view of product from creation to basket, the result of enormous collaboration, with multiple stakeholders.
-While it may sound idyllic, Doug Gardner, CIO, told the Shoptalk audience this year, “this is not easy — nobody in the business feels this is easy, but we have a leadership in our business that has really supported the tech transformation — they’ve invested heavily, allowed us time and allowed us to make mistakes.”
+While it may sound idyllic, then River Island CIO Doug Gardener, told the Shoptalk audience year, “this is not easy — nobody in the business feels this is easy, but we have a leadership in our business that has really supported the tech transformation — they’ve invested heavily, allowed us time and allowed us to make mistakes.”

-River Island knows the path to transformation is continuous — a mindset that every retailer should adopt.
+River Island knows the path to transformation is continuous — a mindset that every aspiring agile retailer should adopt.

 Using Nextail AI for merchandising

-Recently we’ve been able to get a taste of River Island’s ambition first-hand, as they implement the Nextail software.
+We’ve been able to get a taste of River Island’s ambition as an agile retailer first-hand, as they implement the Nextail platform for merchandise planning.
 They will now be using prescriptive analytics and artificial intelligence to drive decision-making and to access more powerful forecasting.

 This has started with an overhaul in the replenishment logic at the retailer.
 Uncoupling from “monolithic systems” across the business has been key to creating faster processes.
 Now, with machine learning, the retailer will be able to anticipate and act fast on changes in demand, enabling decisions at SKU and store-level.